Mocking Functions 🔗

 Suppressing All Active Mocks 🔗

 In some situations, you may need to temporarily suppress all active mocks.
-For example, if you want to call your own test utility function it would be smart to suppress all active mocks to ensure your utility function doesn't accidentally invoke a mock function.
+For example, if you want to call your own test utility function it would be smart to suppress all active mocks to ensure your utility function doesn’t accidentally invoke a mocked function.

 To suppress all active mocks, Audition provides the SUSPEND_MOCKS and RESTORE_MOCKS pair of macros to suspend and restore all active mocks.
 When SUSPEND_MOCKS is called, all active mocks are suspended until RESTORE_MOCKS is called.
 In the following example the foo function is mocked, then suspended allowing the original foo implementation to be called, then the mock is restored again.